Meet the cast of Call the Midwife series six

 Nurse Phyllis Crane (Linda Bassett)

-Officious Phyliss is not afraid to put ideas forward to try improve the lives of those at Nonnatus House.
+Officious Phyllis is not afraid to put ideas forward to try improve the lives of those at Nonnatus House.

 Linda played Julia Roberts' mother in the film Mary Reilly, and was nominated for a Bafta for her performance as Ella Khan in East Is East.
 Past TV credits include BBC period dramas Sense and Sensibility and Lark Rise to Candleford, and in recent years she's starred in Calendar Girls and The Reader.